Researchers Identify 44 Trackers in More Than 300 Android Apps - Slashdot

 I've no doubt there are some trackers embedded in iOS apps, but I would think it would be a lot more limited scene because few apps would garner much use or ability to mine data.

+My bank asked if I'd installed their mobile app.
+Are you kidding?
+I would never put any important information into my phone.
+I don't trust it at all.

-Making Reverse-Tracking Legal Would Solve This (Score:2)
+Making Reverse-Tracking Legal Would Solve This (Score:3)

 Re: (Score:2, Insightful)